 Welcome, and thanks for stopping by to take a look at the photographs.
-Galleries currently on view are Arbres, Tümpisa, M'ocean, Pacific, Evening and Air.
+Currently on view are Galleries, Evening, Air, Arbres, Pacific and Motion.

 Evening is a gallery of images made from sunset until deep twilight.
 Many of the photos feature alpenglow along the Pacific coast; a colorful cloud feature that appears several times a year, mainly in winter.

 Prints of ten images in this gallery were recently donated to the University of California at San Diego, and are on display in the new cardiac wellness center at the university's Jacobs Medical Center.

 The photographs in this gallery were made with Nikon film and digital cameras, using Nikon lenses.
 Camera support was achieved using Gitzo, Arca-Swiss and Kirk products.

 Air is comprised of images made at twilight when a woman released large soap bubbles at the beach in Cardiff by the Sea, California.
 A handheld Nikon camera with a Zeiss lens was used to capture the scene.

 The images in Arbres are impressions of trees in western France, near the beautiful village of Daon.
 While some photos in this gallery might appear to be multiple exposures, or composite images, they are actually long, single exposures where camera motion was used to create the effects you see.
 A Leica camera and lenses, Gitzo support products and B+W neutral density filters were used to make these photographs.

 Pacific is a collection of black and white images from the Pacific coasts of California and Hawaii.
 The lead image in the set, Seaside Reef in the Rain, was featured in the Outdoor Photographer series "Behind the Shot."
 The story can be viewed here: